DeAsiaMcQueen/unit-converter/README.md

 3. Support for batch conversions (converting multiple values simultaneously)
 4. A responsive web-based version of the Unit Converter
 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.
 ## Contributing
-We welcome contributions!
-Please take a look at our CONTRIBUTING.md for guidelines.
+We welcome contributions from the community!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.
 ## Acknowledgments
 1. Open Exchange Rates provides to provide real-time currency exchange rates.
 2. Python Community: For maintaining libraries like tkinter and requests.